MagicalSpirits/com.magicalspirits.httptest/README.md

 All source code contained in this package, except for that in 3rd party, and a couple of small snippits that are noted internally have been written by me.

 A couple pieces of code I've borrowed from an open source project of mine https://github.com/TechBlueprints/com.techblueprints.microservices.restnow

 This project is a real HTTP JaxRS 2.0 container that I have been working on.
-If you want real http JaxRS REST micro/macro services you should look there rather than here.
+If you want http JaxRS2.0 REST micro/macro services you should look there rather than here.

 Apache Software License 2.0: